 Qatar has been a member of OPEC—a collection of fifteen oil-producing states which meet to coordinate production levels to ensure stable oil markets and high revenues—since 1961.
 Saudi Arabia and the United Arab Emirates (UAE) are also members of the organization and have significant sway given their high volume of oil exports.
 Saudi Arabia and the UAE have led a regionwide blockade against Qatar since 2017, which they have shown no sign of ending.

-Qatar’s decision comes in advance of a December 6-7 OPEC meeting in Vienna, Austria, in which it is widely suspected the group will decide to cut oil production in order to combat falling oil production.
+Qatar’s decision comes in advance of a December 6-7 OPEC meeting in Vienna, Austria, in which it is widely suspected the group will decide to cut oil production in order to combat falling oil prices.

 Randolph Bell discussed Qatar’s OPEC withdrawal and the potential impact of the decision with the New Atlanticist’s David A. Wemer.